paartht1/paartht1/README.md

 - 👋 Hi, I’m Paarth
 - 👀 I’m interested in Programming and F1
-- 🌱 I’m currently learning Comp Sci and Neuroscience
+- 🌱 I’m currently learning Comp Sci
-- 💞️ I’m looking to collaborate on different projects mainly in the field of biotech
+- 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me -email.
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I have burned more kitchens than 1.